-- Important: Be aware that by increasing the value of a property, for example Broker Minimal History Size, you increase the amount of memory that is required by the Java Virtual Machine (JVM).
+Important: Be aware that by increasing the value of a property, for example Broker Minimal History Size, you increase the amount of memory that is required by the Java Virtual Machine (JVM).
 This increase might cause a JVM Out of Memory error when a subscription to the broker is attempted for the first time after this change.
-If this error occurs, either increase your JVM heap size, or reduce the value of the property (for example, Broker Minimal History Size) that you have just increased. - 10.
-Click OK. - 11.
+If this error occurs, either increase your JVM heap size, or reduce the value of the property (for example, Broker Minimal History Size) that you have just increased.

+- 10. Click OK. - 11.
 Restart the broker for the changes that you have made to take effect.

 The preferred way to change the broker's multicast configuration is to use the workbench.
-However, you can also use the command mqsichangeproperties to change the broker's properties.
+However, you can also use the mqsichangeproperties command to change the broker's properties dynamically for the current environment.
+The change does not persist after a restart.

-Warning: Any changes to the broker configuration that you make on the mqsichangeproperties are overwritten with the configuration that is held in the Configuration Manager whenever the broker configuration is deployed.
+Warning: Any changes to the broker configuration that you make using the mqsichangeproperties command do not persist.
+The changes are overwritten with the configuration that is held in the Configuration Manager whenever the broker configuration is deployed, the broker is restarted, or an execution group is restarted.

-The following table relates the preceding properties to the corresponding names of the parameters on the mqsichangeproperties command that support multicast.
-For full details of this command, see the mqsichangeproperties command.
+The following table relates the preceding properties to the corresponding names of the parameters on the masichange properties command that support multicast.
+For full details of this command, see the masichange properties command.

-Property name mqsichangeproperties parameter

-Multicast Enabled multicastEnabled

-IPv4 Minimum Address multicastMinimumIPv4Address

-Property name mqsichangeproperties parameter IPv4 Maximum Address multicastMaximumIPv4Address IPv4 Broker Network Interface multicastMulticastInterface Multicast IPv6 Support Enabled Not required IPv6 Minimum Address multicastMinimumIPv6Address IPv6 Maximum Address multicastMaximumIPv6Address IPv6 Broker Network Interface multicastMulticastInterface Protocol Type multicastProtocolType Data Port multicastDataPort Broker Packet Size multicastPacketSizeBytes Broker Heartbeat Timeout multicastHeartbeatTimeoutSec Broker Multicast TTL multicastMCastSocketTTL Overlapping Multicast Topic Behavior multicastOverlappingTopicBehavior Maximum Key Age multicastMaxKeyAge Broker Transmission Rate Limit Activation multicastLimitTransRate Broker Transmission Rate Limit Value multicastTransRateLimitKbps Client NACK Back Off Time multicastBackoffTimeMillis Client NACK Check Period multicastNackCheckPeriodMillis Client Packet Buffer Number multicastPacketBuffers Client Socket Buffer Size multicastSocketBufferSizeKbytes Broker History Cleaning Time (deprecated in V6) Not applicable Broker Minimal History Size multicastMinimalHistoryKBytes Broker NACK Accumulation Time multicastNackAccumulationTimeMillis Maximum Client Memory Size, multicastMaxMemoryAllowedKBytes
+Property name mqsichangeproperties parameter Multicast Enabled multicastEnabled IPv4 Minimum Address multicastMinimumIPv4Address IPv4 Maximum Address multicastMaximumIPv4Address IPv4 Broker Network Interface multicastMulticastInterface Multicast IPv6 Support Enabled Not required IPv6 Minimum Address multicastMinimumIPv6Address IPv6 Maximum Address multicastMaximumIPv6Address IPv6 Broker Network Interface multicastMulticastInterface Protocol Type multicastProtocolType Data Port multicastDataPort Broker Packet Size multicastPacketSizeBytes Broker Heartbeat Timeout multicastHeartbeatTimeoutSec Broker Multicast TTL multicastMCastSocketTTL Overlapping Multicast Topic Behavior multicastOverlappingTopicBehavior Maximum Key Age multicastMaxKeyAge Broker Transmission Rate Limit Activation multicastLimitTransRate Broker Transmission Rate Limit Value multicastTransRateLimitKbps Client NACK Back Off Time multicastBackoffTimeMillis Client NACK Check Period multicastNackCheckPeriodMillis Client Packet Buffer Number multicastPacketBuffers Client Socket Buffer Size multicastSocketBufferSizeKbytes Broker History Cleaning Time (deprecated in V6) Not applicable Broker Minimal History Size multicastMinimalHistoryKBytes Broker NACK Accumulation Time multicastNackAccumulationTimeMillis Maximum Client Memory Size, multicastMaxMemoryAllowedKBytes mqsichangeproperties WBRK_BROKER -o DynamicSubscriptionEngine -n multicastEnabled, multicastLimitTransRate,multicastTransRateLimitKbps -v true,Static,50000